-The Gemini Project was founded in August 2018 by twins Lucy and Verity Nevitt.
-After experiencing sexual assault and harassment from a young age and again in adulthood they decided to direct their energy into The Gemini Project and use their experiences with sexual assault to advocate and campaign for change.
+The Gemini Project was founded in August 2018 by identical twin sisters Lucy and Verity Nevitt.
+After experiencing sexual assault and harassment from a young age and again in adulthood they decided to direct their energy into The Gemini Project and use their knowledge and experiences with sexual assault and the criminal justice system to advocate and campaign for change.

-‘After experiencing the results of sexual assault we wanted to make sure that others wouldn’t end up with similar experiences.
-We wish we had known certain things and been given the tools and education to deal with and understand what had happened.
-We were always told that sexual violence was rare and committed by strangers in dark alleys, but in reality 500,000 people are sexually assaulted each year In England and Wales with approx. 85,000 women and 12,000 men being raped, with 90% of perpetrators being known to the victim prior to the assault and many assaults happening within the victims own home.’
+‘After experiencing the consequences of sexual assault we wanted to make sure that others wouldn’t have to learn the same hard lessons that we did.
+We wish we had known certain things and been given the tools and education to navigate, deal with, and understand what had happened to us.
+We were always told that sexual violence was rare and committed by strangers in dark alleys, but in reality 500,000 people are sexually assaulted each year in England and Wales with approx. 85,000 women and 12,000 men being raped, with 90% of perpetrators being known to the victim prior to the assault and many assaults happening within the victims own home.’

 ‘We believe that it is important to draw attention to and speak out about failings within education, the justice system and within society as a whole.
 Only by starting a conversation can we expect to see change, and that’s exactly what we are trying to do.’

-To find out more about our work and campaigns, visit our ‘Campaigns’ section of the website.
+To find out more about our campaigns, visit our ‘Campaigns’ section of the website.

-To make a donation to The Gemini Project, you can send your desired amount to us via our crowdfunding page: https://www.justgiving.com/crowdfunding/thegeminiproject
+To make a donation to The Gemini Project, you can send your desired amount via our crowdfunding page: https://www.justgiving.com/crowdfunding/thegeminiproject